wooyeeyii/think-in-java/multiple-thread/src/main/java/com/chapter1/P38/ReadMe.md

 RunTest1.java执行结果：
 ```
 begin:
-thread a has been suspend forever.
+thread BA has been suspend forever.
 thread2 start. but can not enter function printString().
 because function printString has been locked by thread.
 And suspend forever.
 ```